Introduction

 Emotionally

 Through deep breaths, I was able to monitor how my body takes control of my breath with every inhalation and exhalation.
 Life is an ever-changing flow that has less grasping and aversion, which brings with it a greater spacious sense of freedom (Brammer, 2017).
-Like every other formal mindfulness practice of meditation I was able to realize, in my mind, I was daydreaming.
-Although I was able to maintain my posture, like someone who was sleeping, I almost felt like I was not in control of my body.
-My body entered into a state of deep relaxation and I felt light, very free, and by the end of the meditation, I was in a state of happiness.
+In my mind, I was daydreaming, just like in every other formal mindfulness practice of meditation that I was able to identify.
+Even though I could keep my posture like I was sleeping, I nearly felt like I had no control over my body.
+By the time the meditation was over, I was feeling happy and light as my body went into a deep level of relaxation.
 While I was meditating, I could be able to feel every pleasant, unpleasant, and neutral feeling associated with the touch (Stahl & Goldstein, 2019).
-Maintaining the state of attention, it was possible to open my awareness of the distinct or predominant associated with every moment.
+I was able to open my awareness of the unique or dominant linked with each moment while maintaining the state of attentiveness.

 Physically